May 8, 2026

 Check for errors or identity theft

 You can get a free credit report every week from Equifax, Experian and TransUnion at AnnualCreditReport.com.
-The Federal Trade Commission says the three bureaus have permanently extended free weekly credit reports, and AnnualCreditReport.com is the official source for free reports.
+The Federal Trade Commission says the three bureaus have permanently extended free weekly reports, and AnnualCreditReport.com is the official source.

 Before using any credit-building tool, check which credit bureau it affects and which score model it may influence.

-You can check your FICO Score regularly, especially before applying for a loan, mortgage, auto loan or credit card.
+You can check your FICO Score regularly, especially before applying for credit.
 Consider checking it:

-Checking your score can help you catch score drops early, understand trends and time applications more carefully.
+Checking your score can help you catch drops early, understand trends and time applications more carefully.

-If your free FICO Score is lower than expected, start by checking your credit reports.
-The report data behind the score matters more than the number by itself.
+Start by checking your credit reports — the report data behind the score matters more than the number itself.
 Look for:

-If you find inaccurate information, dispute it with the credit bureau and the company that supplied the information.
-The Federal Trade Commission says credit bureaus and information providers must correct information that's inaccurate or incomplete.
+If you find inaccurate information, dispute it with the credit bureau and the company that supplied it.
+The FTC says credit bureaus and information providers must correct information that's inaccurate or incomplete.

-Improving your FICO Score starts with the credit habits that scoring models weigh most.
+Improving your FICO Score starts with the habits scoring models weigh most.

 Step